Skip to main content

 Tried: Running the unmodified level5.py before adding the dictionary-reading loop

-The original script has no loop over dictionary.txt, so user_pw stays at its default empty value and the hash comparison never matches.
-The script exits without printing a flag.
-You must add the file-reading loop that iterates over each line, strips the newline, hashes it, and sets user_pw when the hash matches.
+The original script never loops over dictionary.txt, so user_pw stays at its default empty value, the hash comparison never matches, and the script exits without a flag.
+Add the file-reading loop: iterate each line, strip the newline, hash it, and set user_pw when the hash matches.

 Tried: Using line.split() instead of line[:-1] or line.strip() to remove the trailing newline before hashing

-line.split() splits on all whitespace and returns a list, so pw becomes ['9581'] instead of '9581'.
-Passing a list to hash_pw() causes a TypeError because hashlib.md5() expects a string or bytes, not a list.
-The correct fix is line[:-1] (slice off the last character) or line.strip(), both of which return a string with the newline removed.
+line.split() splits on all whitespace and returns a list, so pw becomes ['9581'] rather than '9581'.
+Passing a list to hash_pw() raises a TypeError, because hashlib.md5() wants a string or bytes.
+Use line[:-1] to slice off the last character, or line.strip(); both return a string with the newline gone.

 Learn more